Peace Lilies are tropical perennials that repeatedly bloom with proper care.

 In this article, we’ll discuss whether this is a good idea or not and how to care for outdoor Peace Lilies.

-Peace Lilies can easily survive outdoors in USDA hardiness zones 10-12.
-You can plant the Peace Lilies directly in the soil as ground cover or in large planters.
-If there is a risk of frost damage, transfer your Peace Lilies indoors.
+Peace Lilies can live outside in USDA hardiness zones 10-12.
+You can plant them directly in the soil as ground cover or in large planters.
 Outdoors Peace Lilies should be pruned regularly and placed in dappled shade for best results.
-Avoid temperatures below 55 degrees Fahrenheit (12.7 degrees Celsius).
+Avoid temperatures below 55 degrees °F (12.7 degrees °C).

 Ideal Environment for Peace Lilies